 How To Prevent a Basement From Leakage

 A basement can be used in many ways if it is taken care of properly.
-Leakage in basement destroy the environment of the basement and it becomes impossible to use it efficiently.
-Here are 5 steps we can do to prevent basement leak.
+Leakage in basement destroys the environment of the basement and it becomes impossible to use it efficiently.
+Here are 5 steps we can do to prevent basement leaks.

 #1 Unclog Gutters